YHuang001/DP-SIGNSGD/README.md

-# Noisy-SignSGD
+# DP-SIGNSGD
-Simulation Codes for Noisy-SignSGD
+Simulation Codes for DP-SIGNSGD